Wondering how to spice up your marriage? You’ve come to the right place!

 Often we really only use one–touch.
 We make love with the lights off, we don’t say much, and we don’t really even taste.
 So figure out way to engage the different senses!
 For sight, you can wear something pretty to bed.
 For taste, you can put on flavoured lip balm, or get some chocolate to feed to him, or whatever you’d like!
 For hearing, you can tell him a story.
 For smelling, you can put perfume somewhere and ask him to find it.
 Be creative!

 Challenge yourself, though, to come up with different things for each sense when it’s your night, so that you’re always changing things up a little bit.

-If you want some more ideas, never fear!
-I’ve published this series in expanded form as an ebook: 31 Days to Great Sex!
-And it has more ways to spice it up, as well as different and more expanded challenges.
+If you want some more ideas to spice up your marriage, never fair!
+I’ve published this series in book form in 31 Days to Great Sex!
+And on the “how to spice up your marriage” day, it has 8 ideas, not just 5, as well as expanded challenges.

-Coming tomorrow: How to decide on frequency (another hugely contentious issue!)
+Coming up next: How to decide on frequency (another hugely contentious issue!)

 Day 1: The Act of Marriage

 Day 3: Loving the Skin You’re In